Alternate Index

 The alternate index has three components, and those are -

-DEFINE PATH Defines the path between the alternate index and base cluster for faster access to the dataset for retrieving the data.
+DEFINE PATH Defines the path between the AIX and base cluster for faster access to the file for retrieving the data.
+Entries represent the base cluster and AIX in the same catalog.

 BUILD INDEX Build an index for the alternate key by verifying the records with the primary index and creating the corresponding alternate index for each primary index.